-On January 10, 2006, the Company also issued 4,250,000 shares of common stock in a private placement offering (the "Offering") in exchange for \$8,500,000 in gross proceeds on January 10, 2006.
+On January 10, 2006, the Company also issued 4,250,000 shares of common stock in a private placement offering in exchange for \$8,500,000 in gross proceeds on January 10, 2006.
 The Company received \$6,951,084 after paying \$1,548,916 in expenses associated with the private placement including legal, escrow and selling agents fees.
 The merger agreement called for minimum gross proceeds from the private placement of \$8,500,000 and net offering proceeds of \$7,200,000.
 The Company's net offering proceeds were \$248,916 lower then the agreed upon amount due to increased expenses of the offering including legal and other expenses of the private placement.
 This is a violation of the merger agreement but had no effect on the merger transaction.
+The parties to the Merger agreed and determined that this violation has no effect on the Merger transaction because there was no penalty specified in the Merger Agreement and all parties were aware of the violation prior to closing.